hongyili-hl/hongyili-hl.github.io/sample.md

 **And this link for [ChatGPT - Urban Planning Researcher](https://chatgpt.com/g/g-673c068119e0819198e1edb77a6847a2-urban-planning-researcher) – A data & regulation researcher for US designers & planners**

 Other than that, as diffusion image models continue to evolve, I’m working on integrating image generation into the process of public engagements, such as neighborhood meetings and community festivals.
+Here're some of my previous tests based on designers' workflow.